Haitian crisis (2018–present): April

-In April, protesters circled the Presidential palace seven times drawing Vodou images in chalk on the ground in an effort to symbolically free themselves from the scourge of gang kidnappings.
+In April, protesters circled the Presidential Palace seven times drawing Vodou images in chalk on the ground in an effort to symbolically free themselves from the scourge of gang kidnappings.
 The protest was met by police firing tear gas.

 July: Assassination of Jovenel Moïse

 On 7 July 2021, Moïse was assassinated, allegedly by a group of 28 foreign mercenaries.
 Later that day, USGPN (L'Unité de Sécurité Générale du Palais National, or The General Security Unit of the National Palace) killed three of the suspected assassins and arrested 20 others.
 On 20 July, Ariel Henry assumed the office of prime minister.
 In September 2021, Henry fired a prosecutor who intended to question him about the record of phone calls, which he denied receiving, in the hours after the assassination from Joseph Felix Badio, whose involvement in the crime was suspected.

-Badio was arrested by Haitian police in connection with the murder on 19 October 2023.
-Also in 2023, a former Haitian senator, Joseph Joël John, who hoped to become president, a retired Colombian army officer, Germán Alejandro Rivera Garcia, a Haitian businessman, Rodolphe Jaar, and—in 2024—a former DEA informant, Joseph Vincent, were sentenced to life in prison in a Miami court for their roles in the assassination.
+Badio was arrested by Haitian police in connection with the murder.
+A former Haitian senator, Joseph Joël John, who hoped to become president, a retired Colombian army officer, Germán Alejandro Rivera Garcia, a Haitian businessman, Rodolphe Jaar, and a former DEA informant, Joseph Vincent, were sentenced to life in prison in a Miami court for their roles in the assassination.

-In February 2024, the fifth Haitian judge to lead the murder investigation charged Moïse's wife Martine and his prime minister Claude Joseph as co-conspirators in the assassination in part based on testimony from Badio.
-Joseph said that Ariel Henry was "weaponizing the Haitian justice system" and that the charges against him and against Moïse's widow were politically motivated.
+In February 2024, the fifth Haitian judge to lead the murder investigation charged Moïse's wife Martine Moïse and his prime minister Claude Joseph as co-conspirators in the assassination in part based on testimony from Badio.
+Joseph said that Henry was "weaponizing the Haitian justice system" and that the charges against him and against Moïse's widow were politically motivated.
 At the same time, former police chief Léon Charles was charged with both murder and attempted murder.

+August 2021 earthquake

+Barely a month into Ariel Henry's tenure, the country was struck once again by a powerful earthquake with a M_{W} of 7.2 off the coast of the Tiburon Peninsula, in the commune of Petit-Trou-de-Nippes.
+It was the deadliest earthquake globally of 2021, killing about 2,250 people.
+12,700 people were injured and 330 went missing, and 136,800 buildings were damaged or destroyed.

 2022 crisis

 Montana Accord

-On 30 January, the Transition Council defined by the August 2021 Montana Accord (named for the hotel in Pétion-ville where it was signed) elected the former interim prime minister and former central bank governor Fritz Jean as president and Steven Benoît as prime minister for a two-year transition government.
-While the political class called for him to step down at the end of Jovenel Moïse's term (7 February 2022), Ariel Henry rejected these demands, along with the results of the Montana Accord election, as a "distraction", saying that organizing the next elections was part of his mandate.
+On 30 January, the Transition Council defined by the August 2021 Montana Accord (named for the hotel in Pétion-Ville where it was signed) elected the former interim prime minister and former Central Bank governor Fritz Jean as president and Steven Benoît as prime minister for a two-year transition government.
+While the political class called for him to step down at the end of Moïse's term (7 February 2022), Henry rejected these demands, along with the results of the Montana Accord election, as a "distraction", saying that organizing the next elections was part of his mandate.